-Usability and user experience aren’t just about how a web form looks.
-It’s also about how your web forms talk to people —the words you use and how you say them.
-To follow web form usability best practices, don’t stop at designing the layout or style of a form.
-Remember to design your words, too.
+When you think of web forms and user experience (UX), you may only think about the design.
+But how a form looks is only one aspect of great user experience.
+It’s also about how your web form talks to your audience—the words you use and how you say them.
+To follow web form usability best practices, don’t stop at designing the layout or style.
+Remember to optimize the copy on your web form, too.

 Writing iteratively means creating multiple drafts or versions.
 You don’t just leave it at one go, but your writing will develop and evolve through a series of iterations, going through a process of feedback and editing each time you move to the next iteration.

-First, outline what kinds of information you need to collect, and how you’ll phrase the questions.
+First, outline what types of information you need to collect, and how you’ll phrase the questions.
 Draft the form title, intro, question labels, submit button copy, thank you page—basically anything that needs text.

 Keep in mind how the text will flow from one step to the next.
 Does everything make sense in that specific order?
 If you need to, diagram and wireframe to make sure that you’ve mapped out all the steps and possible sequences.